How to create a PHP form that submit to self ?

 - After submitting:

 You can also insert functions to check the values entered as per the requirements and display validation accordingly.
-PHP forms submitting to self find a lot of application in data validation and database input formating.
+PHP forms submitting to self find a lot of application in data validation and database input formatting.